 WHAT: We are calling this spiritual path “Stations of Lifelong Faith Formation.”
 Catholics understand stations per the liturgical calendar, and of the course the Stations of the Cross, which serve to assist us in pondering the luminous.
 These stations are primarily based on a pastoral plan of the U.S. Bishops (see below).

-HOW: Every three months we feature various bulletin elements, for example, to assist people on their self-guided spiritual journey to strengthen various aspects of their faith life.
+HOW: This is a self-guided spiritual journey to strengthen various aspects of your faith life.
 The key is to take some time with each of these stations.

 1) DISCIPLE: Knowledge of the Faith (See the Catechism, nos.
 26-1065; General Directory for Catechesis, nos.
 84-85, 87.)

 - Recognize communion with Jesus Christ as the definitive aim of all catechesis.

 - Explore the Scriptures so that adults may be hearers and doers of the word.

 - Become familiar with the great teachings of Christianity (its creeds and doctrines) and their place in the hierarchy of truths—for example, "the mystery of God and the Trinity, Christ, the Church, the sacraments, human life and ethical principles, eschatological realities, and other contemporary themes in religion and morality."

 - Study the Church's teaching on the dignity of the human person in its social doctrine, including its respect-life teaching.

 - Learn the richness of the Church's tradition, explore the theological and cultural heritage in which faith is expressed, and gain perspective on contemporary events and trends through an understanding of church history.